D-B-0/ToDo-FullStack/README.md

 # ToDo-FullStack
 A simple ToDo fullstack application

-To get started execute the following comand while in the main folder
+To get started execute the following comand while in the main folder &nbsp;
 `git submodule update --init --recursive`
+&nbsp;
 Then in the server folder
+&nbsp;
 `
 npm i
+&nbsp;
 npm run start
 `
+&nbsp;
 And last in the client folder
+&nbsp;
 `
 npm i
+&nbsp;
 npm run serve
 `